-Parental involvement is encouraged and valued in a number of other ways.
-The staff aim to work in partnership with parents in order to develop a shared understanding of their children, their strengths and their needs.
-Parents can expect a written report on Learner Progress mid-year (February) and at the end of the year (June).
-This will cover progress in key areas, strengths and areas for future development.
+Parental involvement is encouraged and valued in several other ways.
+The staff aim to work in partnership with parents to develop a shared understanding of their children, their strengths, and their needs.
+Parents can expect a written report on Learner Progress mid-year (February/March).
+This will cover progress in key areas, strengths, and areas for future development.
 Parents are given opportunities to write a comment in response to written reports on their child.
 They also are invited to attend an Individual Parent Consultation during the year to discuss their child's progress with their teacher, along with a variety of open events such as showcase events during the school year.
 The Learning Journey folders which pass between school and home termly, are based on reflective learning.
 We encourage our families to talk about and celebrate learning with one another and with ourselves.
 Wider achievement (from outside the school day) is important to us.
 We welcome any information about our children that can be shared and recognised within school.

-"It is extremely important for parents / guardians to know what level you are at in every subject and what you have been up to."
+"It is extremely important for parents / guardians to know what level you are at in every subject and

+What you have been up to."
 P7 Learner